cybprom/Quadrlls/README.md

 # Quadrlls
-A web app to book for hotel, flight, car rentals and tours.
+A landing page to book for hotel, flight, car rentals and tours.